TanushChugh19/Octahedron-AI/README.md

 - Make changes, test them, and commit updates.
 - Submit a pull request explaining your improvements.

-**🐛 Known Bugs/Flaws (Status-Patched -> ✅ | These will be patched soon)**
+**🐛 Known Bugs/Flaws (Status — Patched: ✅ | Pending Fix: ❌)**
-- Description command not accurate but working ❌
+- ❌ describe command is functional but provides inaccurate image descriptions
-- Generationg of image and web search command don't exist ❌
+- ❌ generate and web commands are not implemented yet
-- Using ```random``` module for non-cryptographic keys (not secure) ❌
+- ❌ Uses Python's random module for key generation — not cryptographically secure
-- No database implemented yet ❌
+- ❌ No database backend implemented — currently using in-memory or file-based storage
-- v0.0-alpha.1 has vulnerability, keeps waiting for slow and unresponsive api when using `zones` command ✅ (Fixed, download app.py from source code rather than releases)
+- ✅ In v0.0-alpha.1, zones command caused the bot to hang on slow/unresponsive APIs (Patched) | Fix: Added timeout to API requests — please download the latest app.py from source, not from releases.

 **📜By contributing, you agree to follow the MPL-2.0 License, ensuring all modified files remain open-source.
 This project is licensed under MPL-2.0, meaning:**
 - You must credit the original author.